 You can also try out a watering system with nipples— openings big enough to drink from, but tiny enough to keep the ick out.
 You will need to train your chickens how to use the nipples.
 Once one chicken figures it out, though, usually the rest will follow suit.

 Wintertime brings the opposite struggle for water.
 With subzero temperatures, your watering system can easily freeze, completely cutting off the hen’s water supply.
-If you don’t want to move the water into the coop (it can get wet, messy, and increase risk for frostbite), look into a thermostatically controlled deicer.
+If you do not want to move the water into the coop (it can get wet, messy, and increase risk for frostbite), look into a thermostatically controlled deicer.
 These can come installed a watering system, or you can buy an individual one that you can place inside the system you already use.
 With either option, once your water reaches a certain temperature, the deicer will kick on and bring the water up to a temperature above freezing.

 To help your hens stay in tip-top shape, you may be interested in adding vitamins or supplements to their water like a chicken water protector.
 Apple cider vinegar can help their digestive system and liquid vitamins can maintain their egg production.
 Supplements can change the taste of the water, though, so when introducing the supplements, add them in gradually, increasing the dose over a few weeks so the chickens can get used to the taste and not go on a water strike.